Oliver Sean: Early life

+In addition to his artistic pursuits, Sean pursued formal education in business and economics.
+He holds a Bachelor of Commerce and Economics, a Bachelor of Business Administration (BBA), and a Master of Business Administration (MBA).
+These academic credentials have supported his entrepreneurial ventures, including the founding and management of W.O.A International.

+In August 2025, Sean was awarded an Honorary Doctorate in Fine Arts and Music by GIU International University.

 Breakthrough years (1999-2004)

 Sean's breakthrough is traced back to 1999 when his discography with W.O.A.
 Entertainment began, featuring the single "There She Is Again".
 His debut album was I Like It.
 This album was nominated for 'International Album of the Year' by AVMax in 2003/04.
 Also, one of the key moments was in the UK, when a studio head secured him a spot on Showcase TV that was aired on Sky/Granada TV.

 Musical career (2005-2010)

 In 2006, Sean was involved with writing music for the French Government for the tourism campaign of the Massif Region and official song for the Goa Floats at the India Republic Day Parade that won the top honors in 2006.
 In 2008, Sean came out with his second studio album called Darna Chod Do.
 The name of this album comes from Goan street slang.

-So Good and All I Remember (2011-2012)
+So Good and Bollywood (2011-2012)

 Sean's third studio album So Good (2011) hit the Vh1 Top 10 for his single "Movies" from the album on 4 June 2011, Featured album spot at the Virgin Megastores in Dubai, a Vh1 Specials feature in India and the MTV Europe Music Awards 2012 nomination in the MTV EMA Best India/Worldwide Act category.
 Sean released an Americana single titled "All I Remember" in 2012.
 It was released in the US simultaneously announcing his first major US Tour.
 The music video for "All I Remember" was a featured video on Vh1 India's music channel and went on to hit the No.1 Spot on the Artist Aloud Charts (India Today Group).
 Sean made his debut in film music as a music director when he composed the Soundtrack for a popular Bollywood International film Cutting Chai released in 2012.